RewardFlow: Topology-Aware Reward Propagation on State Graphs for Agentic RL with Large Language Models: The State Graph of Agentic Reasoning

 \subsection{Rethinking States in Agentic Reasoning}

-In agentic environments, states exhibit an intrinsic structure with multiple actions that transition to other states, similar to those in Markov chains, thereby forming an underlying conceptual state graph.
-From an LLM, the sampled trajectories constitute partial observations (subgraphs) of this graph, leading to frequent re-occurrence of identical states across independently sampled trajectories.
+In agentic environments, states exhibit an intrinsic structure with multiple actions that transition to other states, similar to those in Markov decision processes, thereby forming an underlying conceptual state graph.
+From the perspective of an LLM, the sampled trajectories constitute partial observations (subgraphs) of this graph, leading to frequent re-occurrence of identical states across sampled trajectories.
+Across a group of $G$ sampled trajectories, the number of unique states is bounded above by the total state visits, and this compression ratio grows with $G$.

-where $\bigcup_{i=1}^G\{\cdot\}$ denotes the set of unique states across $G$ sampled trajectories, and $T_i$ is the number of interactions (i.e., state visits) of trajectory $\tau^{(i)}$.
-This redundancy intensifies as the sampling size $ G $ increases.
 Empirical evidence in Fig.~\ref{fig: total_vs_unique} supports this: the number of unique states is substantially smaller than the cumulative state visits, with distinct state-action transitions exhibiting similar compression.
-This motivates the construction of a unified, global state graph by aggregating information from multiple trajectories.
-Relative to modeling each trajectory independently, this consolidated representation offers a more comprehensive view of the underlying agentic task structure.
+These findings motivate constructing a unified state graph by aggregating information from multiple trajectories.
+Compared with modeling each trajectory independently, this consolidated graph provides a richer view of the underlying task structure.